eflautt/ga-data-science/lessons/lesson-6/readme.md

 <a name="guided-practice1"></a>
 ## Guided Practice: Using Seaborn to generate single variable linear model plots (15 mins)

-Update and complete the code below to use `lmplot` and display correlations between body weight and three dependent variables: `sleep_rem` and `awake`.
+Update and complete the code below to use `lmplot` and display correlations between body weight and two dependent variables: `sleep_rem` and `awake`.

 ```python
 log_columns = ['bodywt', 'brainwt',]  # any others?